2018–19 Dumbarton F.C. season: May

-Two days after the Sons relegation to Scottish League One club director Callum Hosie died.
+Two days after the Sons' relegation to Scottish League One club director Callum Hosie died.
 The same day Tom Walsh became the first member of the squad to depart, joining Inverness Caledonian Thistle on a two-year deal.
 On 16 May the club released seven players, with David Smith, David Wilson, Kyle Prior, Grant Gallagher, Chris Johnston, Dougie Hill and Dimitris Froxylias all exiting.
 Meanwhile, Jamie Ewings was released as a player, but continued as the club's goalkeeper coach.
 Calum Gallagher, Scott Gallacher, Andy Dowie, Stuart Carswell, Kyle Hutton and Danny Handling were all offered new deals, whilst Christopher McLaughlin and Iain Russell were offered training facilities.
 Pre-season friendlies were then arranged against East Kilbride, Cumbernauld Colts and Queen's Park.
 Goalkeeper Scott Gallacher rejected a new deal to join Airdrieonians on 19 May, joining up with Grant Gallagher at the Lanarkshire side.
 Captain Andy Dowie was the first man to re-sign for the club, inking a one-year deal on 23 May, and he was followed by Kyle Hutton.
 Liam Dick left however, having made 17 appearances since signing in January 2018.
 Meanwhile, a fourth pre-season friendly was arranged against Heart of Midlothian on 7 July.
-Willie Dyer became the club's first signing of the summer on 30 May, joining on a year long deal from Brechin City.
+Willie Dyer became the club's first signing of the summer on 30 May, joining on a year-long deal from Brechin City.

 June

 June started with striker Mark Stewart having the second year of his contract cancelled.
 Following this Turnberry Homes signed a new two-year deal to continue as the club's shirt sponsors.
-Bobby Barr became the club's second signing of the summer, joining on a year long deal from Raith Rovers.
-Ross Forbes was announced as the club's third summer signing on 11 June – signing a season long deal nine years after a loan spell with the club.
+Bobby Barr became the club's second signing of the summer, joining on a year-long deal from Raith Rovers.
+Ross Forbes was announced as the club's third summer signing on 11 June – signing a season-long deal nine years after a loan spell with the club.
 A day later the club's top scorer from the 2017–18 season, Calum Gallagher, signed a new one-year deal.
 The week ended with Grant Adam becoming the club's fourth signing of the summer, joining on a one-year deal from Forfar Athletic.
 His arrival was followed by that of striker Rory Loy, who joined after leaving Falkirk, however Danny Handling turned down a new deal with the club to join Scottish League Two side Edinburgh City.
 Stuart Carswell was the next player to commit himself for another season, signing a new one-year deal after 54 appearances and two goals in his 18 months at the club.
-The following week defenders Ross Perry and Cammy Ballantyne signed for the club on year-long deals, and they were joined by Ryan Thomson who joined after leaving Stranraer.
+The following week defenders Ross Perry and Cammy Ballantyne signed for the club on year-long deals, and they were joined by Ryan Thomson who had left Stranraer.
 A day after signing Thomson marked his debut with a goal, which was added to by strikes from Calum Gallagher and Iain Russell (playing as a trialist) as Dumbarton overcame Lowland League side East Kilbride in their first friendly of the season.